Gunman wounds policeman in Croatia before killing himself

 The 31-year-old officer underwent surgery and his condition is stable, said the police.

+“We have a culture of openness,” said Plenkovic.
+“This brings us to a new situation and rethinking of security.”

+Interior Minister Davor Bozinovic said the only way to fully secure the square is to close it to the public.
+Bozinovic said “that would mean no freedom of movement.”

 No other details were immediately available.
 State HRT television reported that the officer was shot four times.
+The N1 TV said the shooter had an automatic weapon.

-Police have sealed off the area around the square.
+Police have sealed off the area around the square and all planned activities by the government or other state institutions at the square have been canceled.

 Sign up for Daily Newsletters